alexb997/design_patterns/Behavioral Patterns Exercises/ObserverPatternExample/ReadMe.md

    java -cp src Main
    ```

-You should see output demonstrating how subscribers receive news updates based on their preferences, how daily digests are provided, and how personalized messages can be sent.
+## You should see output demonstrating:

+- How subscribers receive news updates based on their preferences.
+- How daily digests are provided to DailyDigestSubscriber.
+- How personalized messages can be sent to subscribers.

+## Example Workflow

+1. The NewsAgency publishes news in different categories such as Sports, Politics, and Entertainment.
+2. Subscribers receive notifications only for the categories they are interested in.
+3. At the end of the day, the DailyDigestSubscriber receives a summary of all news.
+4. The NewsAgency can send personalized messages directly to individual subscribers.

 ## How to Set Up the Project